 Remember, UDT cards must be configured via a TTY first, depending on the circuit configuration.

->LD 73 REQ chg TYPE pri2 Either PRI2/DTI2/JDMI/DDB FOR T1 FEAT syti MGCLK l s c Superloop, shelf, and card of UDT pack with CC daughter board PREF c Card/slot of the PRI2 providing the Primary Reference (in this Media Gateway) SREF c Card/slot for the Secondary reference, if applicable MGCLK Hit <enter> to finish
+REQ chg TYPE pri2 Either PRI2/DTI2/JDMI/DDB FOR T1 FEAT syti MGCLK 0 0 1 Superloop, shelf, card of UDT pack with a clock daughter board PREF 1 Card-slot of the loop providing the Primary Reference (= MGCLK card) SREF Secondary reference (if applicable) MGCLK Enter next MG, or <enter> to finish

 Clock Controller Maintenance: